 The lodge is one street west of main, between 21st and 23rd on Pratt Street.
 We'll be in the north hall.
 Folks who arrive early will need to enter at the main entrance, take the 2nd left, off the lobby, enter the middle hall and continue north to the north hall.
 The front door is a key card door but there is a button for the bar tenders to open the door.
 Those that arrive early can prop the door open on east side of the north hall so folks can park on the east side of the building and enter through that door.

 |6:30pm to 7:00pm - Social Time

 - TRR Club Express update.

 - Club promotional committee update.

 - LFEAT update.

 - Update calendar of events.
 Leaders to inform club on changes made to the online calendar.

-- Review of the Memorial Day Picnic event.
+- Planning for the Memorial Day Picnic.